ncihtan/htan_missing_manual/data_submission/overview.md

 ---
-order: 1000
+order: 1001
 ---

-# Data Submission Overview
+# Introduction
 Only HTAN Centers and Associate Members can submit data to the HTAN Network's repositories.
 The Data Submission Section of this Manual is intended as a guide for HTAN Centers and Associate Members.
+Please note that the manual currently reflects the data submission process used in HTAN Phase 1.
+Changes may be implemented for HTAN Phase 2.

 :exclamation: *Prior to submitting data, all data must be de-identified.
 Please see [Data De-identification](../data_submission/Data_Deidentification.md) for more information.*